micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 ## SHAPING SACRED SPACE

 Settle into your body.
 Slowing down and deepening your breaths helps relax the nervous system.
-Use any grounding somatic exercises in your repertoire, such as a body scan, tapping, or breathwork pattern.
-Take the time you need to get centered, resisting any urge to rush into the ritual.
-Focusing your mind and releasing extraneous thoughts or energies count as "real" witchcraft, we swear.
+Perform any grounding somatic exercises in your repertoire, such as a body scan, tapping, or breathwork pattern.
+Take time to get centered and resist any urge to rush into the ritual.
+Whatever you do to focus your mind and banish distractions counts as "real" witchcraft, we swear.

-Find your way to a comfortable, yet alert position before announcing an intention for your work.
-To structure our intentions (also known as invocations), we form a sentence or two that names who, what (or why), and when we gather:
+Find your way to a comfortable yet alert position before announcing an intention for your work.
+To structure our intention (also known as an invocation), we form a sentence or two that names who, what (or why), and when we gather:

-* "On this full moon in Taurus, we gather together to consecrate a collective grimoire for."
+* "On this full moon in Taurus, we gather together to consecrate a collective grimoire."
-* "I come to this park where I played as a child to summon a lover who wants to start a family with me, empowered by Ostara's energy."
+* "I come to this park where I played as a child to summon a lover who wants to start a family with me, empowered by the energy of Ostara."
 * "We finalized the divorce papers this morning.
 May my ritual this afternoon cleanse this apartment of any stagnant energy that may block my healing."

-Clarifying your ritual invocation has the same benefit as having a solid query in a tarot reading: sharper focus, clearer answer.
+Clarifying your ritual invocation has the same benefit as having a solid query in a tarot reading: the sharper your focus, the clearer your answer.

 Mark the transition into the ritual space by lighting a candle, invoking stone and plant allies, burning incense, or doing other ritual strategies.
 These elements help create a boundary between the ordinary and the sacred, setting this work apart from other day-to-day activities.
 You do not need any of them, however.
 Deep breaths and strong intentions work magic all by themselves.

 As you activate your ritual elements, you might call in any guides, ancestors, or other helpers to join your ritual.
 Invite them by name and tell them why you seek their presence.
 Since we are working with Strength this year, you might call in people who embody its themes.
-Example: “Grandma Jo, you dared to leave your husband despite society’s pressure to stay.
+Example: “Grandma Jo, you dared to leave your husband despite the pressure that society put on you to stay.
 Share your courage with me today.”

 You do not have to believe in an afterlife to call in helpers, only to have a desire to honor someone whose life inspires you.
 Another good option is to gather council as described in Part V: The Open Circle to root yourself into the ecological community.
 Acknowledge the indigenous people who stewarded the land before your arrival, as appropriate.

 You might want to use your ritual elements to call the corners (or quarters), which refers to evoking the fourth cardinal directions, often with the title Guardian or Watchtower.
 The neopaganist movement known as Reclaiming popularized this technique decades ago, and we often use it-- but not in this guidebook, sorry.
-Find details in other sources, and look for our newsletter for our take.
+Find details in other sources, and look for our take in the newsletter.

-These actions (or your variations) constitute casting a circle, which refers to creating a psychological or magical container to perform magic.
+These actions (or your variations) constitute casting a circle, a method of creating a psychological or magical container to perform magic.
 Casting a circle both cleanses and protects ritual space from the concerns and distractions of mundane life.
 Once opened, we announce the circle and dedicate the merits of the ritual by saying something like "Our circle is open!
 May the work we do be for the good of all beings."

-In this open circle, do your magical work mentioned in your invocation.
+In this open circle, do the magical work mentioned in your invocation.
 Why limit yourself to "witchy stuff" like rituals, spells, or tarot readings?
-Use sacred space like a playground or therapist's office: outline a novel, have a difficult conversation, cry it out, make a vision board, etc.
+Use sacred space like a playground, temple, or therapist's office: outline a novel, have a difficult conversation, cry it out, make a vision board, do sex magic, etc.

 After concluding sacred business for the day, close up shop: